lfaucheux/PyLUCCBA/README.md

 ## Example usage

-*The example that follows is done with the idea of reproducing the results presented in Dupoux (2018) via the Python Shell*.
+*The example that follows is done with the idea of showing how to reproduce the results presented in Dupoux (2018) via the Python Shell*.

 Let's first import the module `PyLUCCBA`